csarven/linked-sdmx/README.md

 # SDMX to QB

 Brief overview of the project is here.
-If you want to use it or looking under the hood for additional information, give the [wiki](https://github.com/csarven/sdmx-to-qb/wiki) page a go.
+If you want to use it or look under the hood for additional information, give the [wiki](https://github.com/csarven/sdmx-to-qb/wiki) page a go.

 ## What is this?